Tyler-42690/big_data_final_project/objectives.md

 ⦁	If using Tableau/Power BI, the data must come directly from your Big Data system (not flat files) (Matplotlib, DONE).

-⦁	Your dashboard should use the aggregated data (NEEDS IMPLEMENTATION).
+⦁	Your dashboard should use the aggregated data (DONE).